SORTEE-Github-Hackathon/research_documentation/README.md

     - Select **Import Account from Profile** <img src="/screenshots/import_acct.png" alt="OSF import account screenshot" width="800">
     - Select the corresponding repo for the project <img src="/screenshots/select_repo.png" alt="OSF select repo screenshot" width="800">

-#### 4. Some reproducibility tips (large taken from the Bennett Lab manual compiled by Jaimie Vincent)
+#### 4. Some reproducibility tips (largely taken from the Bennett Lab manual compiled by Jaimie Vincent)

 * Data management and storage
     - Starting any research project with an RDMP provides direction for conducting research in line with Open Science/FAIR practices.